Just released

 Dr. Kalindi Vora is Professor of Gender, Sexuality and Women’s Studies and Ethnicity, Race, and Migration,Yale University

-I am an anthropologist of science and technology who works at the intersections of medicine, technology and inequality.
-I focus on how people reimagine possibilities for science and technology to achieve social change, and what stops those visions from being realized.
+I am an anthropologist who works at the intersections of science, technology and inequality.
+I’ve written books about outsourcing, gestational surrogacy, and artificial intelligence as sites to uncover assumptions about human social difference.
+I focus on how people reimagine possibilities for science and technology to achieve social change, and what hinders those visions from being realized.

-My current book project is Sensitive Subjects, supported by a National Science Foundation Science and Technology Studies award (2022-2024).
-It amplifies what people with chronic illness know about health, care, and medicine that physicians may not.
+One of my current book projects, supported by a National Science Foundation Science and Technology Studies award (NSF STS 2021-2024), draws on interviews, the history of medical research and new scientific findings to amplify what people with chronic illness know about health, care, and medicine that physicians may not.

 With Ryan Cartwright (UC Davis), and support by the Mellon Foundation’s Higher Education Program, I am running Enduring Conditions: A Disability, Illness and Care Collaboratory at Yale University (more info here).